 DBT might not be right for every person or every situation, but with its unique focus and style of treatment, it could be the best fit for your bipolar.

-What Is Dialectical Behavior Therapy?
+What is Dialectical Behavior Therapy?

 A psychologist, Marsha Linehan, is most commonly named as the creator and driving force behind DBT.
-She developed DBT due to the constraints of CBT while working with clients who were involved in self-injury and chronically suicidality.
+She developed DBT due to the constraints of CBT while working with clients who were involved in self-injury and chronic suicidality.

 DBT has four principles used to guide treatment:

-- People want their life to improve
+- People want their life to improve.

-- People are trying their best to maintain and improve their life
+- People are trying their best to maintain and improve their life.

-- They have the ability to learn new tools and change their life
+- They have the ability to learn new tools and change their life.

-- Though the problems are not always the person’s fault, it is their job to resolve it
+- Though the problems are not always the person’s fault, it is their job to resolve it.

-Compared to other forms of treatment, DBT is very involved and intense.
+Compared to other forms of treatment, DBT is involved and intense.
 Rather than only focusing on one hour of individual therapy per week, DBT includes:

 - Group therapy.
-A central point of DBT is a therapy group that typically lasts for 2.5 hours per week for 24 weeks.
+A central point of DBT is a therapy group that typically lasts for two hours per week for 24 weeks.
 These educational groups teach a DBT skill for six weeks before moving onto the next for another six weeks.

 - Individual therapy.
 The group therapy will focus on general skills where the individual sessions address the individual’s unique needs and wants.
-Sessions will address current concerns as well as issues from the past.
+Sessions will address current concerns, as well as issues from the past.

 - Phone coaching.
 In between group and individual sessions, the therapist will be available via telephone to address and process whatever situations or feelings arise.
 The therapist will suggest skills and interventions to reduce symptoms and resolve the issue.